Trump-backed challengers could shake up South Carolina as Nevada, Maine and North Dakota also vote in Tuesday primaries - KESQ

 The marquee contest in the Palmetto State features Rep. Tom Rice — one of the 10 House Republicans who voted for Trump’s impeachment after the January 6, 2021, US Capitol riot — and six challengers, led by Trump-endorsed South Carolina state Rep. Russell Fry.

 Despite facing a severe backlash over his impeachment vote, including death threats in its aftermath, Rice has not backed off his criticism of Trump or decided, like some of his impeachment-backing GOP colleagues, to leave office at the end of his term rather than face voters again.
-A staunch conservative and Trump supporter before the insurrection, the five-term congressman has instead taken his case out on the campaign trail — and now awaits the verdict of Republicans in the 7th District.
+A staunch conservative and Trump supporter before the insurrection, the five-term congressman has instead taken his case out on the campaign trail — and now, as polls are closing, awaits the verdict of Republicans in the 7th District.

 Another South Carolina Republican who has occasionally broken with Trump, Rep. Nancy Mace, is also in a tight race for renomination.
 Mace did not vote to impeach the former President but she also refused to join congressional objectors to President Joe Biden’s victory.
 She is facing off with Trump-endorsed Katie Arrington, who defeated then-Rep. Mark Sanford in the 2018 primary but went on to lose the general election.